algolia/algoliasearch-client-ruby/README.md

 puts res['key']
 ```

+## Update API keys

-Update the permissions of an existing key:
+To update the permissions of an existing key:
 ```ruby
 # Update an existing global API key that is valid for 300 seconds
 res = Algolia.update_user_key("myAPIKey", ["search"], 300)